Queen says COVID vaccine is quick, painless and helps others

 LONDON (AP) — Britain’s Queen Elizabeth II is encouraging people to be vaccinated against COVID-19, saying the shot is quick, harmless and will help protect others against the disease.

 In a video call with the officials responsible for rolling out the vaccine, the 94-year-old monarch compared the effort that’s gone into Britain’s national vaccination campaign to the way people worked together during World War II.
-The Queen and her husband, Prince Philip, 99, received their first dose of the vaccine last month.

 “Well, once you’ve had the vaccine you have a feeling of, you know, you’re protected, which is, I think, very important,” the queen said on a tape of the call broadcast Friday.
 “And as far as I can make out it was quite harmless, very quick.
 And I’ve had lots of letters from people who’ve been very surprised by how easy it was to get the vaccine.”